-We are interested in brain repair mechanisms after injury and in neurodegeneration, aiming to find new ways to restore and regenerate the damaged brain.
-We are curious about endoplasmic reticulum homeostasis in regulating the function of a brain cell in health and disease.
+We are interested in BRAIN✓REPAIR after injury and neurodegeneration, aiming to find new mechanisms and ways to restore and regenerate the damaged brain.
+We are curious about endoplasmic reticulum protein homeostasis in regulating the function of a brain cell in health and disease.
 We aim to understand myeloid cell and neuron interactions and study the mechanisms of protein aggregation (alpha-synuclein) and spreading.
 We have developed new unbiased ways for high-content image analysis to quantify numbers of neurons, Lewy bodies and neurites.
-We work with cell cultures, disease models, and CRISPR-based genome editing to develop quantitative tools to measure pharmacological processes in cell culture and in vivo.
+We work with cell cultures (primary, immortalized, iPSC-derived neurons), disease models, and CRISPR-based genome editing to develop quantitative tools to measure pharmacological processes in cell culture and in vivo.

 Imaging.
 Development of new tracers for neuroinflammation, disease bio-marking; characterisation of models of neurodegenerative disease in rodents for the validation of new therapeutic approaches against the disease.
 Developing new imaging systems for drug absorption.